utshomax/postman-docs/src/pages/docs/sending-requests/grpc/using-grpc-saved-examples.md

 1. [Create a gRPC request, save it to a collection, and save a gRPC example.](#saving-a-grpc-example)

-1. Select the gRPC saved example in the sidebar.
+1. Select the gRPC example in the sidebar.

     ![Select a saved example](https://assets.postman.com/postman-docs/v10/grpc-save-example-1select-example-v10.jpg)